kloskaa/Resume/README.md

 Final Project (R) - This was the final project for my R Programming statistics coruse where we were to create a program that would automatically select the best model from a combination of variables.
 We then performed other analyses in the program.

 Simplex Algorithms (R) - This was a voluntary project that I undertook for my Operations Research class.
 The code takes in a specific type of matrix and has the ability to use several different algorithms to optimize the appropriation of resources.

+Data Cleaning (SAS) - Cleaning data exercise prior to using for statistical analysis

+FactorAnalysis, logisticRegression, merging (SAS) - Some templates that I saved from a project.
+Protected information has been removed from this file, so it is only for display.